UAE eases restrictions on Qatar's BeIN Media

 The Quartet of states has presented Qatar with a list of demands they say it must meet in order to restore normal ties.
 One of the demands includes the closure of Al Jazeera.

-On Thursday, BeIN Media said it had won exclusive rights to broadcast soccer's most prestigious club competition -- the UEFA Champions League -- in the region until 2021.
+On Thursday, BeIN Media won exclusive rights to broadcast soccer's most prestigious club competition -- the UEFA Champions League -- in the region until 2021.

-It already holds the rights to the 2017/18 season and other European tournaments such as Spain's La Liga and Italy's Serie A.
+It already holds the rights to the 2017/18 season and other European tournaments such as the English Premier League, Spain's La Liga and Italy's Serie A.

+BeIN said it welcomed the restoration of its services by the telecoms companies.

+"BeIN is pleased that more of our customers in the UAE will be able to enjoy the upcoming Premier League season, as well as the range of other premium sporting events we broadcast," a spokesperson said.

 Related: Isolated Qatar is defiant.
 What happens next?

-UAE telecoms firm Etisalat did not respond to a request for comment but informed its customers via text message that the service was resumed.
+UAE telecoms firm Etisalat did not respond to a request for comment but informed its customers via text message that the service had resumed.

 The BeIN package would be "available" and "normal charges will apply," it said in the message.
 "The provision of the beIN package will be subject to an ongoing review," it added.